suhaskekuda/Lobject-Migration/README.md

 ## Based on your project requirement change in config/app.setting.json file

-"MinPoolSize": Min connection pool
+"MinPoolSize": Min connection pool.
-"PoolSize": Max connection pool
+"PoolSize": Max connection pool.
-"WorkerPool": Node Worker Threads
+"WorkerPool": Node Worker Threads.

 The database node is where you'll make changes to the source and destination connection strings.